xtuml/bridgepoint/doc-bridgepoint/process/HOWTO-update-the-BP-version-number.md

    commit this to the issue used for the version bump.
   - Right-click update_BP_version.xml, select "Run As > Ant Build"

-  - Go to the bp.doc plug-in and search under that plug-in for the old version number(example: 1.5.1)
-  RESULT - Several html files are found

-  - Copy the new version (ex 1.5.2)  to the Windows Clipboard

-  - Work through the Search view in Eclipse and for each match found open the file in MS Word and update the version using MS Word.

-       IMPORTANT:
-         1) Do not update any HTML file versions inside eclipse.
-Navigate to the file on disk and edit the file with MS Word.
-         2) The Release Notes and What's New files should be written with MS Word "Save As..." as type "Web Page, Filtered"

   - Select all projects in the workspace, refresh them to pick up the changes

   R Version update is now complete, all files that must be modified are now